-Turkey detains 11 at human rights meeting in island hotel
+Turkey detains 10 at human rights meeting, U.S., EU concerned

 Amnesty Turkey's chairman was detained in early June with 22 other lawyers over alleged links to the network of Muslim cleric Fethullah Gulen, whom Ankara blames for the failed coup.

+"If anyone was still in doubt of the endgame of Turkey’s post-coup crackdown, they should not be now," Amnesty's Shetty said.
+"There is to be no civil society, no criticism and no accountability in Erdogan’s Turkey."

-(Additional reporting by Ece Toksabay and Tulay Karadeniz in Ankara; Writing by Tuvan Gumrukcu; Editing by Mark Heinrich)
+Additional reporting by Ece Toksabay and Tulay Karadeniz in Ankara and Yeganeh Torbati in Washington; Writing by Tuvan Gumrukcu; Editing by Diane Craft and Gareth Jones